lleukkun/eigengen/README.md

     by typing your comments in-line with '> ' quoted diff.
 This is a bit like software development used to be before Pull Requests.
   - Add 'git ls-files' files to context automatically with -g, filtered by .eigengen_ignore.
   - eigengen -g --index creates an index cache in .eigengen_cache for automatic context narrowing.
     It is used if it exists.
-Useful for projects with twenty to two hundred files.
+Useful for projects up to hundreds of files probably.
+Large projects still need to be tested.
-    Currently doesn't get updated automatically.
     This is still work-in-progress and goal is something that scales to large projects.
-Good ideas are welcome.

 ## Installation